by

 Because it is natural to do so, many do precisely what God warns not to do!
 God implies that He will turn His wrath from the enemy to us.
 Barnes' Notes comments that rejoicing like this could be suicidal.

 The Greek and Hebrew definitions of the words translated as "joy" and its synonyms are virtually the same as their English counterparts, except for one whose specific definition is not "joy," but "blessed."
-This word, the Greek makarios, reveals much about some of the major sources of biblical joy.
+This word, the Greek makarios, reveals a great deal about some of the major sources of biblical joy.
 It frequently appears as the first word in the well-known Beatitudes of the Sermon on the Mount, as in Matthew 5:3: "Blessed are the poor in spirit, for theirs is the kingdom of heaven."

 Strong's defines this word as "supremely blessed; by extension fortunate, well off, blessed, happy."
 The King James version translates it as "happy" five times.
 In a marginal reference, E.W.
 Bullinger in the Companion Bible says the word means "happy," and J.B.
 Phillips translates it as such in his New Testament in Modern English.